tedsilb/PythonProjects/README.md

-# 99-bottles
+# Python Projects
-99 bottles of beer on the the wall (lyrics generator).

-Basic python project to practice.
+Various python projects I work on from time to time.